quchen/quchen.github.io/README.md

 typically involves camping with little luxury and interesting and ambitious people.

-Since I’ve long been on a personal plateau of projects in the Fb 7a/b difficulty range, I’ve recently started exercising.
-My goals are muscle up on rings, front lever on rings, handstand on solid ground, and finger strengh by hanging on the finger board a lot.
-These are just (symptoms of a) means to an end though, my open projects are Grit Deluxe (Magic Wood 7b), Supernova (Magic Wood 7c), Graviton (Fontainbleau/Roche aux Sabots 7a), and Rainbow Rocket (Fontainbleau/Isatis 8a).
+I’ve reached a plateau of Fb 7a/b difficulty, but I’m training a lot lately hoping to get a 7c one day.
+My current projects are Splatch (7b) and Air Sweden (7c) in Fontainbleau (at Élephant), and Grit Deluxe (7b) and Supernova (7c) in Magic Wood.
+Rainbow Rocket (8a, Fontainbleau) is a dream, but might be out of reach, but who knows!

 ### Gymnastics